-Street Racing in Baltimore
+Street Racing Attorney in Baltimore, MD

 Street racing in Baltimore often involves the use of illegally-modified vehicles.
 Contestants modify vehicles to increase speed and acceleration.
 Drivers often lose control of these vehicles as most street racers do not have racing experience.
 Illegal racing escalates the risk of a crash that affects bystanders, pedestrians, other drivers, and their passengers.
 When drivers crash, they also tend to cause significant property damage.